hafizfarhad/hafizfarhad/README.md

 ## 👋 Hi, there!

-I'm Hafiz Farhad - a cyber security undergraduate student, and security researcher based in Karachi, Pakistan.
+I'm Hafiz Farhad.
+I live in PK, where I do security.

 <br>